phantasy-project/mpl4qt/docs/source/src/tut.rst

     :align: center
     :width: 800px

-As one can see, in the *Widget Box* column, a new category so-called *DataViz Widgets* is shown, inside which there is one widget called *MatplotlibCurveWidget*, which is ready to be dragged&dropped.
+As one can see, in the *Widget Box* column, a new category of so-called *DataViz Widgets* is shown, inside which there is one widget called *MatplotlibCurveWidget*, which is ready to be dragged&dropped.